These simple tips will guarantee beautiful images you’ll love forever!

 Spoil yourself – get your hair and makeup done!
 Real talk from a mama of three girls: after baby gets here, you’ll likely enter the zone of yoga pants, dry shampoo and little makeup.
 When you’re sleep-deprived with a newborn, the last thing you care about is curling your hair and applying your lashes.
 Take this opportunity to spoil yourself!
 Roxanna had two friends do her hair and makeup and she looked stunning!

 Pick out a couple outfits that make you feel gorgeous – you can always make time to change!
-Liisa kicked off her session in a playful, casual striped short dress and then changed into the ivory gown from my studio closet.
+Liisa kicked off her maternity photography session in a playful, casual striped short dress and then changed into the ivory gown from my studio closet.
 This blue dress had special significance to her, so we wrapped up with this outfit.
 I loved the delicate floral pattern, even though I’m usually a fan of solids.
 Hubby’s shirt blends perfectly with the floral print.

 Details matter, so make sure you don’t have chipped or peeling nail polish on your fingers or toes.
 April had her nails painted a soft pink for her session.
 Can you imagine how distracting it would be if she would have had chipped nails in a dark color against this ivory gown?
 Every little detail matters in these photos, so don’t overlook the small stuff.
 You don’t have to get your nails and toes done (although pedicures are heavenly when you’re pregnant!), but at least ensure your nails are trimmed and free of chipped polish.